OlegMakarenko/symbol-wallet-lib/README.md

 ### Getting an account info

-Request account info permission.
-The promise resolves as soon as the request is delivered to the wallet.
+Request the account info permission.
+The promise is getting resolved as soon as the request is delivered to the wallet.

 ```js
 await symbolExtension.requestAccountPermission();
 ```

-Request account info.
+Request the account info.

 ```js
 try {